inno-devops-labs/S24-core-course-labs/ansible/roles/web_app/README.md

-# Python Web App role
+# Web App role

-This is an Ansible role to deploy the Python web application.
+This is an Ansible role to deploy a web application using Docker Compose.

 ## Requirements for the hosts